Andharikar9011/Appstore-Backend/README.md

 It is a node web application with JWT authentication.

-To Run :-
+To Run :- \n
-  npm i             // install dependencies npm start         // start Backend
+  npm i             // install dependencies\n
+  npm start         // start Backend\n

 Add your own Mongo DB connection String before running the Project.